shah/vscode-team/README.md

 ## Running in any project directories:

-This will run the latest version directly from GitHub and setup your Deno project with `.vscode` (`settings.json` and `extensions.json`):
+This will run the latest version directly from GitHub and setup your Deno project by generating `.vscode/settings.json` and `.vscode/extensions.json` from the typesafe configuration settings defined in [vscode-settings.ts](vscode-settings.ts).

+In order to use the settings, just run:

 ```bash
 projectctl deno setup